Ricardo-Zuoooooo/JianghanZuo/README.md

      python -m http.server 8000
      ```
      Then visit http://localhost:8000/index.html.
-3. The app starts in the Europe/London timezone and persists data to `localStorage` using the keys `dm_journal`, `dm_todos`, `dm_labLogs`, `dm_dayRatings`, and `dm_settings`.
+3. The app starts in the Europe/London timezone and persists data to `localStorage` using the keys `dm_journal`, `dm_todos`, `dm_labLogs`, `dm_dayRatings`, `dm_ledger`, and `dm_settings`.
 Click the timezone label below the title to switch between Europe/London and China.
 Refreshing the page keeps your data intact.
 4. Track daily todos and capture a "Rate my day" score (0–10) with work time, training time, and a commit summary beside the selected date.
 Research logs capture an experiment title, overview, code notes or URLs, detailed auto time-stamped steps, and optional results independent of the calendar view.
+5. Record balances in the Ledger panel under the todo list.
+Alipay, WeChat, and Bank Account (cn) values roll into the Total row automatically, while Bank Account (uk) Debt stays independent of the daily calendar.
-5. Use the Back to today button above the calendar to jump to the current day.
+6. Use the Back to today button above the calendar to jump to the current day.
 Calendar stars turn green when every todo for that date is complete; otherwise they stay yellow/orange/red based on how far the day is from today and display any recorded work/training times beside the star.
-6. To archive or migrate your information, pick a date range in the export card at the bottom of the page and download TXT files for todos or research logs.
+7. To archive or migrate your information, pick a date range in the export card at the bottom of the page and download TXT files for todos or research logs.

 > If you only need the Jekyll site, continue with the existing “Running locally” section below.